Manli Polar Fox GeForce RTX 5050 OC specifications and in-depth review

 Supports ECC memory

-The Manli Polar Fox GeForce RTX 5050 OC is equipped with 8GB of GDDR6 VRAM, providing ample memory for demanding tasks.
-It offers an effective memory speed of 20000 MHz and a maximum memory bandwidth of 320 GB/s, ensuring quick data access for smooth performance.
-With a 128-bit memory bus width, this card also supports ECC memory for improved reliability in critical applications.
+The Manli Polar Fox GeForce RTX 5050 OC is equipped with 8GB of GDDR6 VRAM running across a 128-bit memory bus at an effective speed of 20000 MHz, resulting in a maximum memory bandwidth of 320 GB/s.
+ECC memory support is included, which helps maintain data integrity in error-sensitive workloads.

 Features: